Quitch/GW-AI-Overhaul/README.md

 - **Personality**: the playstyle adopted by the Commander.
 Some are better than others and it's up to you to figure out which.

+If you have enabled "Faction Tech" then you will also see which tech bonuses are being applied to the system.

 ## FAQ

 **Q. Can I use an AI mod like Queller?**